-Malignant tumors are formed from cancerous cells that are highly unstable and travel via the bloodstream, circulatory system, and lymphatic system.
+According to the National Cancer Institute, malignant tumors are cancerous.
+They divide without control and invade other tissues nearby.
+The cancerous cells of malignant tumors are highly unstable and travel via the bloodstream, circulatory system, and lymphatic system.
 Malignant cells do not have chemical adhesion molecules to anchor them to the original growth site that benign tumors possess.

 There are many suspected causes of cancer – some are widely accepted by the medical community while others are not.
 Obesity, smoking, alcohol consumption, poor diet, environmental pollution, heavy metal exposure, and household toxins are a few culprits that may lead to cancer in your body.

-Sarcomas (connective tissues such as muscle, tendon, fat, and cartilage)
+- Sarcomas – This cancer usually occurs in the connective tissues such as muscle, tendon, fat, and cartilage)

 Malignant tumors may not have symptoms initially and the first indication that something isn’t right may be the detection of a painless lump.
 These types of tumors are “elastic,” which enables them to grow fairly large before they are detected.